Tour suggestions in Nordland

 Experience the cultural heritage of Northern Norway and its many natural wonders, from the majestic Svartisen Glacier to the Vega Islands.

-It is recommended to spend at least five days when driving from Steinkjer to Bodø.
+Spend at least five days when driving from Steinkjer to Bodø.

 Choose a whale safari in Vesterålen or a sea eagle safari in Lofoten when you are in Nordland.